How Chernobyl became Chornobyl

 A few characters appear in one alphabet and not in the other, while several characters are pronounced in different ways.

-Like many other former Russian republics, transliterations in Ukraine have been revised to reflect the official language of the new, independent country.
+Like many other former Soviet republics, transliterations in Ukraine have been revised to reflect the official language of the new, independent country.

 That means Chernobyl is now Chornobyl.